fusionpbx/fusionpbx-apps/sms/README.md

     - Note: You will need to have a valid certificate to use Twilio.
 If you need a certificate, consider using Let's Encrypt and certbot.
 It’s fast and free.

 Send and receive!

+NOTE: It is not recommended to use this app with versions of Freeswitch prior to 1.8 if you are installing in a clustered environment.
+There is a bug in earlier versions of Freeswitch that can cause it to crash in certain situation when using SMS.